echeverrimontes/GISPython/README.md

 3.)
 Go to https://pip.pypa.io/en/stable/installing/ right mouse click on the get-pip.py link and save it in your system.
 Then windows + r, cmd, enter, and type python get-pip.py.

 4.)
-Go to: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and search for the GDAL wheel: GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl download it.
+Go to: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and search for the GDAL wheel: GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl download it (note that this the wheel that I need as I am running a 64 bits system and python 2.7, if you have a different configuration you should download the wheel that matches your machine and python version).
 Once it is in your computer type something like: pip install C:\Users\admin\donwloads\GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl (look where the file is located).

 5.)
 Repeat step 4 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.